-(iii) Stakeholders Relationship Committee
+(iii) Stakeholders' Relationship Committee

 Pursuant to the provisions of Section 134 of the Companies Act 2013 your Directorsconfirm that;

-2) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 2015-16and of the Profit & Loss Account of the Company for the year under review;
+2) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 2016-17and of the Profit & Loss Account of the Company for the year under review;

 3) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and preventing and detecting fraud and otherirregularities;

-4) the Directors had prepared the accounts for the financial year ended 31st March2016 on a going concern basis;
+4) the Directors had prepared the accounts for the financial year ended 31stMarch 2017 on a going concern basis';

-5) the Directors had laid down internal financial controls to be followed by thecompany and such internal financial controls are adequate and were operating effectively;
+5) the Directors had laid down Internal Financial Controls to be followed by theCompany and such Internal Financial Controls are adequate and were operating effectively;

 6) the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-In terms of Section 178 of the Companies Act 2013 and the SEBI (Listing Obligations& Disclosure Requirements) Regulations 2015 policy on nomination andremuneration of Directors Key Managerial Personnel (KMP) Senior Management and other employees of theCompany has been formulated by the Nomination and Remuneration Committee of the Companyand approved by the Board of Directors.
-This policy shall act as a guideline for determining inter-alia qualifications positiveattributes and independence of a Director matters relating to the remunerationappointment removal and evaluation of performance of the Directors Key ManagerialPersonnel Senior Management and other employees.
+In terms of Section 178 of the Companies Act 2013 and the SEBI (Listing Obligations& Disclosure Requirements) Regulations 2015 Company's policy on nomination andremuneration of Directors Key Managerial Personnel (KMP) Senior Management and otheremployees shall act as a guideline for determining inter-alia qualifications positiveattributes and independence of a Director matters relating to the remunerationappointment removal and evaluation of performance of the Directors Key ManagerialPersonnel Senior Management and other employees.

 There are no qualifications reservations or adverse remarks or disclaimers made by BSR& Co.
 LLP Statutory Auditors in their report and by M/s.
-JDNASSA & AssociatesCompany Secretaries in Practice in their secretarial audit report.
+J B Bhave & Co.Secretarial Auditors in their secretarial audit report.

 The particulars of contracts or arrangements with related parties referred to inSection 188(1) as prescribed in Form AOC - 2 of the rules prescribed under Chapter IXrelating to Accounts of Companies under the Companies Act 2013 is appended as Annexure"I".

-Considering the accumulated losses and the fact of Companys potential sicknessno dividend has been recommended by the Board ofDirectors of the Company for financialyear 2015-16.
+Considering the accumulated losses no dividend has been recommended by the Board ofDirectors of the Company for Financial Year 2016-17.